RuyiGai/CS5720-Assignment-1/README.md

 The Jupyter Notebook contains:

-* The answers to the Part I short-answer questions
 * The code and results for all Part II programming tasks
 * Comments explaining the main steps of the code